 REAP funds are federal monies to assist small, rural schools in meeting their needs.
 These funds have been used to pay for the technology coordinator to help meet the technology needs of the district.
-The revenue in this fund decreased by 12.42%.
+The revenue in this fund decreased by 66.9%.

-Food Service Revenues have increased by 11.29%.
-More students ate lunch but expenses increased further.
-This is reflected also in the increase in expenses and support from the General Fund of \$5,887.
+Food Service Revenues decreased by 25.37%.
+Lunch Revenues decreased but General Fund support also decreased.
+This is reflected also in the decrease in expenses of \$22,537.